arjit-32/Computer-Science-Primer/src/content/homepage/index.md

 #service
 service:
   our_service:
-    - title: What is the Aim of Computer Science Primer?
+    - title: Our Mission
-      description: Move beyond the Development vs. DSA debate.
-The goal is to become a great problem solver with expertise across multiple facets of Computer Science Engineering.
+      description: We aim to break the barrier between Development and DSA, helping you become a complete software engineer with strong problem-solving and development skills.
       image: "/images/collaboration.png"
       list:
-        - Become a Full-Stack Web Developer
+        - Build and Deploy Full-Stack Applications.
-        - Master problem-solving skills with DSA
+        - Master DSA to Crack BigTech Interviews.
-        - Build a solid foundation in core CS subjects
+        - Strengthen Core CS concepts.
-        - Cultivate a habit of continuous learning
+        - Design Scalable Systems for Real-World Impact.

-    - title: Join the Learning Journey
+    - title: Follow the Curriculum, Learn Your Way
-      description: I’m completing the CSPrimer syllabus alongside you.
-Along the way, I’ll share blog series, videos, handwritten notes, open-source projects, roadmaps, and resources for each subject-everything you need to dive in and become a 10x Developer.
+      description: Whether you prefer blogs, videos, or hands-on projects, our curriculum guides your journey.
+Checkout Courses, to get csprimer's content or other recommended courses to fit your learning style.

       video:
         thumbnail: "/images/intro-thumbnail.png"
         video_id: "p1-mm4AjVdo"
       button:
-        label: Start with a Series
+        label: Start Learning Today
         link: "/courses"
         enable: true
 ---